YmSupportDoc/YmSupportDoc/Advertiser&Yeahmobi_Integration_document/Advertiser&Yeahmobi_Integration(S2S).md

 <div align=center><img src="https://github.com/YmSupportDoc/YmSupportDoc/blob/master/Advertiser&Yeahmobi_Integration_document/Advertiser&Yeahmobi_Integration(S2S).png" width="75%" height="75%" /></div>

-user click the advertisement, and Yeahmobi system collect the click data.
+User click the advertisement, and Yeahmobi system collect the click data.
 Yeahmobi system filter the click data by Geo/Platform/device_os and other filter condition.
 The click which matchs the condition will redirect to landing page.
 At the same time Yeahmobi system will send click notification to advertiser system.

 When conversion event happens, advertiser system will collect conversion date.
 And the legal conversion data will sent to Yeahmobi.

 #### 2. Parameter Description

-Transaction_id：unique track ID,generate by Yeahmobi.
+Transaction_id：unique track ID, generate by Yeahmobi.

-notice：if advertiser use callback url,the call back link is callback=http%3A%2F%2Fymcallback.link%2Fconv%3Ftransaction_id%3D{transaction_id}%26affiliate_id%3D{affiliate_id}。
+notice：if advertiser use callback url, the call back link is callback=http%3A%2F%2Fymcallback.link%2Fconv%3Ftransaction_id%3D{transaction_id}%26affiliate_id%3D{affiliate_id}。

-ymcallback.link is the domain of ymcallback,please contact account manager for detail information.
+ymcallback.link is the domain of ymcallback, please contact account manager for detail information.

 idfa：IOS Offer device id